ForestAdmin/documentation/reference-guide/how-it-works/developing-on-forest-admin/deploying-your-changes.md

 ### Applying your changes to production: `deploy`

-**`deploy` ** means applying your branch's changes to your origin environment definitively.
+`deploy` means applying your branch's changes to your reference environment definitively.
 To achieve this, you'll be using Forest CLI's [deploy](forest-cli-commands/deploy.md) command:

 ```
 forest deploy my-branch